rayanfam/rayanfam.github.io/_posts/2018-08-21-hypervisor-from-scratch-part-1.md

 That's enough for now!

+## **Related Work**
+Other hypervisor-related works and materials.

+Awesome virtualization (Introducing books, papers, projects, courses, CVEs, and other hypervisor hypervisor-related works) - [](https://github.com/Wenzel/awesome-virtualization)[https://github.com/Wenzel/awesome-virtualization](https://github.com/Wenzel/awesome-virtualization)

+7 Days to Virtualization: A Series on Hypervisor Development - ([https://revers.engineering/7-days-to-virtualization-a-series-on-hypervisor-development/](https://revers.engineering/7-days-to-virtualization-a-series-on-hypervisor-development/))

 ## **Conclusion**
 In this part, we study general keywords we should be aware of and create a simple testing environment for our future tests.
 In the next part, I will explain how to enable VMX on your machine using the driver we made above.
 Then we survey the rest of the virtualization, so see you in the next part.

 The second part is also available [here](https://rayanfam.com/topics/hypervisor-from-scratch-part-2/).

-## **Other related-works**

-Other hypervisor-related works and materials.

-Awesome virtualization (Introducing books, papers, projects, courses, CVEs, and other hypervisor hypervisor-related works) - [](https://github.com/Wenzel/awesome-virtualization)[https://github.com/Wenzel/awesome-virtualization](https://github.com/Wenzel/awesome-virtualization)

-7 Days to Virtualization: A Series on Hypervisor Development - ([https://revers.engineering/7-days-to-virtualization-a-series-on-hypervisor-development/](https://revers.engineering/7-days-to-virtualization-a-series-on-hypervisor-development/))

 ## **References**